pirouzmehmandoost/para/README.md

  1 **Materials and Textures**

- 4. **Materials and Textures**
   - The app allows users to focus a project and switch between a small set of intended material variants for that specific mesh.
 Because different projects support different finishes, I did not want project config to own full Three.js material objects.

+  - I also did not want 3D objects with materials to contain hard-coded logic for loading a fixed number of texture maps.
+Texture loading is handled outside the React Three Fiber mesh components (`BasicModel`) by `MaterialTextureInitializer`, which gathers the texture URLs referenced by the material registry, loads them separately, and writes them into the registered material instances with corrected texture color spaces via `src/lib/utils/materialUtils.js`.

-  - Instead, I store predefined material definitions in a Zustand registry (`src/app/stores/materialStore.js`).
-Projects in `src/lib/configs/globals.js` only reference material IDs, declare which ones are allowed, and choose a default.
+  - Instead, predefined material definitions live in the Zustand store `src/app/stores/materialStore.js`.
+That store acts as a registry for reusable material instances, texture assignments, and related material metadata.
+Projects in `src/lib/configs/globals.js` only reference material IDs, declare which ones are allowed for a given mesh, and choose a default.

+  - `selectionStore.js` is responsible for the active UI selection state, including which `materialID` is currently selected for the focused mesh.
+When a user changes materials in the UI, `selectionStore` updates that active `materialID`, and `BasicModel` resolves it against the predefined materials in `materialStore` before interpolating the rendered mesh material toward the selected finish.

-  - This gives material properties and texture assignments a single home, keeps project data separate from rendering logic, and makes it easier to share the same material definitions across multiple meshes.
+  - This structure gives material properties and texture assignments a single home, keeps project configuration separate from rendering logic, keeps texture-loading logic out of the scene's mesh components, and allows users to switch between intended finishes with smooth transitions instead of abrupt material swaps.
+Material definitions could also be shared across scenes if needed.

-  - Texture maps are loaded separately by `MaterialTextureInitializer`, then written into the registered material instances with corrected texture color spaces via `src/lib/utils/materialUtils.js`.

-  - Material changes are event-driven.
-When a user selects a mesh to view detailed information.
-When a user changes materials by toggling buttons, Zustand updates the active material selection and `BasicModel` interpolates the mesh toward the selected material state.
-For the user, that means each project only shows its intended material options and transitions between finishes feel smooth instead of abrupt.

  2. **Dynamic Model Positioning**
    - Meshes of 3D Models are dynamically positioned, translating along the y-axis to avoid intersection with a designated Ground mesh.
 Zero per-frame overhead.
 Repositioning happens only once, the Ground's position remains constant.